-- ❖ Is a separate affidavit necessary to accompany the bill of costs, pursuant to 28 U.S.C.§ 1924?
-No. The Bill of Costs form contains a declaration that adequately suffices as the affidavit required by § 1924.
-Additionally, the docketing sequence for Bill of Costs prompts the prevailing party to enter a statement of conferral automatically. - ❖ Do I need to attach supporting documentation, invoices, copying charge lists, receipts, etc.?
+- Is a separate affidavit necessary to accompany the bill of costs, pursuant to 28 U.S.C. § 1924?
+No, the Bill of Costs form contains a declaration that adequately suffices as the affidavit required by § 1924. - Do I need to attach supporting documentation, invoices, copying charge lists, receipts, etc.?
+Yes. - Do I need to attach an itemized list, chart, or simple spreadsheet, to assist the clerk and the parties to keep track of requested categories and items during the bill of costs hearing?
+Yes. - Do I or my assistant need to call the clerk to reserve a spot on the clerk's calendar, before I file the bill of costs?
+No, the clerk will e-mail (or telephone, if it's a pro se party and no e-mail address is given) to reset the date if there's a conflict. - As the non-prevailing party, do I need to file an objection to the bill of costs, and if so, when?
+No, there is no requirement to file an objection, but you may do so if you wish.
+[Use Docket Event: CM-ECF Civil Events / Other Filings / Documents / "Objection(s)."]
+There is no response/reply schedule with a bill of costs under Local Civil Rule 7.1(d), as a bill of costs is not a motion. - My client was sued by an inmate in a correctional or detention facility do I need to contact the inmate when setting the bill of costs hearing, and confer with the inmate about a possible stipulation to all or part of the costs, since Local rule 7.1(b) says I don't have to confer with an inmate before filing a motion?
+Yes, you do have to confer with the inmate by mail or through the case manager about the hearing date, phone number the clerk is to call, and whether the inmate will agree to all or part of the costs.
+Local Civil Rule 7.1(b)(1) pertains to motions, and a bill of costs is not a motion and LCivR 54.1 has its own conferral requirement. - Partial Awards If the prevailing party won only on one claim, or won only nominal damages, is the cost award reduced?
+No. - Are costs awarded against an indigent party?
 Yes.
-Failure to do so may result in the cost being denied. - ❖ Do I need to attach an itemized list, chart, or simple spreadsheet, to assist the clerk and the parties to keep track of requested categories and items during the bill of costs hearing?
-Yes.
-This document should provide detailed information concerning why and for what purpose the cost was incurred.
-The clerk, opposing counsel, and the Court will specifically need to understand why an incurred cost was necessary and not just for the convenience of counsel as well as how that cost contributed to the prevailing party's favorable outcome. - ❖ How do I request a hearing on the bill of costs?
-Effective 2/1/2024, hearings on bill of costs are no longer mandatory.
-If the parties confer and cannot agree upon costs, and furthermore wish to have a hearing to discuss costs that remain under dispute, the non-prevailing party should file a Request for Hearing on Proposed Bill of Cost that explains why the parties need to appear before the hearing officer. - ❖ As the non-prevailing party, do I need to file an objection to the bill of costs, and if so, when?
-No. There is no requirement to file an objection, but the non-prevailing party may do so at its discretion by filing an Objection to Proposed Bil of Cost.
-This objection should be filed within 14 days of the prevailing party's non-stipulated Proposed Bill of Cost. - My client was sued by an inmate in a correctional or detention facility.
-Do I need to confer with the inmate about a possible stipulation to all or part of the costs?
-Yes.
-You do have to confer with the inmate by mail or through the case manager as to whether the inmate will agree to all or part of the costs. - ❖ Partial Awards If the prevailing party won only on one claim, or won only nominal damages, is the cost award reduced?
-No. - ❖ Are costs awarded against an indigent party?
-Yes.
-The Court retains discretion to award or not award not the clerk. - ❖ Are filing fees awarded?
-Yes, including Colo.
+The Court retains discretion to award or not award not the clerk. - Are filing fees awarded?
+Yes, including related Colo.
 Judicial Branch fees for a removed case. - Are bar admission fees awarded?
 No. Admission fees are attorney expenses, i.e., attorney fees.
 The clerk will never award admission fees.